gabriel-hahn/whatsapp-clone-javascript/README.md

 ## Getting Started

-Add your Firebase config in Firebase.js constructor.
+Add your Firebase config in Firebase.js constructor, with Firebase bucket path as well.

 ```jsx
 ...